ChefSolver

 Does mustard oil weigh the same as other cooking oils per cup?

 Very close.
 Mustard oil (0.921 g/ml) is within 1% of sunflower oil (0.918), canola oil (0.916), and light olive oil (0.911–0.919).
 The mass difference per tablespoon is less than 0.1 g—negligible for any cooking recipe.
-Use the gram values from this page for precision, but substituting another oil by volume will not meaningfully change the result.

 Is mustard oil the same as prepared mustard condiment?

 No. Mustard oil is pure oil pressed from mustard seeds—it is a fat.
 Prepared mustard (yellow, Dijon, whole-grain) is a condiment made from ground seeds, water, vinegar, and spices; it is mostly water and is far denser (~1.0–1.1 g/ml).
-This page covers pure mustard oil only.
+This entry covers pure mustard oil only.

 Why is mustard oil labeled 'for external use only' in some countries?